Gregwar/gregwar.github.io/_posts/2021-12-06-humanoid-gravity-torques.markdown

 If you think about it, with this $$P$$, the resulting score will be the sum of the (squared) torques, plus the sum of the (squared) forces times $$\epsilon$$.
-This means that the main priority is to find the solution with the minimum torques, and the second (with a very small weight) priority to minimize the forces.
+This means that the main priority is to find the solution with the minimum torques, and the second priority (with a very small weight) priority to minimize the forces.

 This trick is required since the forces are part of our optimization variables dans the *QP solver* needs a score to be minimized for all those variables.